 The Importance of MS Highway Patrol Accident Reports

 You may be wondering why an accident report is so important.
-Before you dismiss the critical nature of filing a report, consider the following:
+Before you dismiss the critical nature of filing a report, consider the following when you are trying to obtain a copy of your Mississippi Highway Patrol accident report.

 Tips When Reporting Your Crash

 When filing MHP crash reports, knowing what things to say–and not to say–to a responding officer is wise.
-You should provide all critical details to the reporting officer, including your name, vehicle make and model, driver’s license number, insurance and registration information, and contact information.
+You should provide all critical details to the reporting officer, including:

 You should also provide the officer with a description of what happened; however, this description should be precise, and you should not make any guesses about what the other driver was doing.